Battle of Guningtou: The Bear of Kinmen

 The M5A1 light tanks deployed by ROC forces on Kinmen played a decisive role in countering the initial human wave attacks launched by PLA infantry during the landings.
 In several instances, ROC tank crews, having expended all available ammunition, used their vehicles as makeshift road rollers, crushing attacking PLA troops at close range.

 The effectiveness and resilience demonstrated by these tanks led ROC troops to nickname the M5A1 the "Bear of Kinmen" (金門之熊).
 Among the most notable engagements occurred at Lungkou (壟口), where the PLA's 244th Regiment came ashore and encountered three tanks—#64, #65, and #66—of the 1st Platoon, 3rd Company, 1st Battalion, ROC 3rd Tank Regiment.
 Notably, Tank #66 had broken down on the beach the previous evening during company exercises.
 The remaining two tanks were ordered to remain in place and provide protection until repairs could be completed.

 National holiday

-In May 2025, the Legislative Yuan made October 25 a national holiday in Taiwan, celebrating the anniversary of the Battle of Guningtou in conjuction with the Retrocession Day.
+In May 2025, the Legislative Yuan made October 25 a national holiday in Taiwan, celebrating the anniversary of the Battle of Guningtou in conjunction with the Retrocession Day.